This updated glycemic index fruit chart with added glycemic load for 2022 shows surprising numbers and reclassifies fruits!

 Low Glycemic Vegetables

-Starchy vegetables tend to be root veggies (beets, potatoes, turnips, etc.) and winter vegetables (acorn squash, butternut squash), but they also include green peas and corn.
+Starchy vegetables tend to be root veggies (potatoes, cassava, parsnips) and winter squashes (acorn & butternut), but they also include green peas and corn.
 They are higher on the glycemic index.

 Here's a plethora of non-starchy vegetables diabetics can enjoy without worry of spiking blood sugar.